-We own four separate Net Profits Interests, three of which were created in connection with the combination in 2003.
-Each of these three Net Profits Interests have been in a continuous profit status in that revenues have exceeded costs and payments have been made by the operating partnership to us each quarter.

-In accordance with our partnership agreement we have the continuing right and obligation to create additional Net Profits Interests by transferring properties to the operating partnership subject to the reservation of a Net Profits Interest identical to the Net Profit Interests created at the time of our combination in 2003.
-The purpose of such Net Profits Interests is to avoid the Partnership's participation as a working interest or other cost-bearing owner that could result in unrelated business taxable income.
+We own four separate Net Profits Interests, all of which were created in connection with the combination in 2003.
+Three of these Net Profits Interests have been in a continuous profit status other than temporary deficits in that revenues have exceeded costs and cash payments have been made by the operating partnership to us each quarter.
+The purpose of such Net Profits Interests is to avoid the participation as a working interest or other cost-bearing owner that could result in unrelated business taxable income.
 Net profits interest payments are not considered unrelated business taxable income for tax purposes.
-One such Net Profits Interest was created for each of calendar years 2003 through 2006 by transferring various properties to the operating partnership subject to a Net Profit Interest.
-These interests were subsequently combined and we currently refer to them as the 2003-2006 NPI which is our fourth separate Net Profits Interest.
-As of December 31, 2006, cumulative operating and development costs presented in the following table, which include amounts equivalent to an interest charge, exceeded cumulative revenues of the 2003-2006 NPI, resulting in a cumulative deficit.
-All cumulative deficits (which represent cumulative excess of operating and development costs over revenue received) are borne 100% by our General Partner until the 2003-2006 NPI recovers the deficit amount.
-Once in profit status, we will receive the Net Profits Interest payment attributable to these properties.
-Our financial statements do not reflect activity attributable to properties subject to Net Profits Interests that are in a deficit status.
-Consequently, net profits interest payments, production sales volumes and prices, and oil and gas reserves set forth in other portions of this annual report do not reflect amounts attributable to the 2003-2006 NPI.
+One such Net Profits Interest, referred to as the

+Minerals NPI (previously the 2003-2006 NPI), has continuously had costs that exceed revenues.
+As of December 31, 2007, cumulative operating and development costs presented in the following table, which include amounts equivalent to an interest charge, exceeded cumulative revenues of the Minerals NPI, resulting in a cumulative deficit.
+All cumulative deficits (which represent cumulative excess of operating and development costs over revenue received) are borne 100% by our general partner until the Minerals NPI recovers the deficit amount.
+Once in profit status, we will receive the Net Profits Interest payments attributable to these properties.
+Our consolidated financial statements do not reflect activity attributable to properties subject to Net Profits Interests that are in a deficit status.
+Consequently, net profits interest payments, production sales volumes and prices, and oil and gas reserves set forth in other portions of this annual report do not reflect amounts attributable to the Minerals NPI, which includes, among other properties, all of the operating partnership's Fayetteville Shale working interest properties in Arkansas.

-The following tables set forth cash receipts and disbursements, production volumes and reserves attributable to the 2003-2006 Net Profits Interest for the calendar years 2003 through 2006.
+The following tables set forth cash receipts and disbursements, production volumes and reserves attributable to the Minerals NPI for the calendar years 2003 through 2007.

-Year Ended December 31, (in Thousands) 2003 (11 mo.)
-2004 2005 2006 Total Cash received for revenue \$ 4 \$ 1,007 \$ 1,447 \$ 2,487 \$4,945 Cash paid for operating costs 5 146 249 452 852 Cash paid for development costs 316 1,218 1,086 1,691 4,311 Net cash (paid) received \$ (317) \$ (357) \$ 112 \$ 344 \$ (218) Cumulative NPI Deficit \$ (674) \$ (562) \$ (218)
+Minerals NPI Cash Basis Results Year Ended December 31, (in Thousands) 2003 (11 mo.)
+2004 2005 2006 2007 Total Cash received for revenue \$ 4 \$1,007 \$1,447 \$2,487 \$3,255 \$8,200 Cash paid for operating costs 5 146 249 452 521 1,373 Cash paid for development costs 316 1,218 1,086 1,691 2,635 6,946 Net cash (paid) received \$ (317) \$ (357) \$ 112 \$ 344 \$ 99 \$ (119) Cumulative NPI Deficit \$ (674) \$ (562) \$ (218) \$ (119)